ddsteig/employee-directory/employeedir/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`